New India cyclone warning as death toll rises

 The toll could rise further, however, with local newspapers saying almost 80 people had died in the state, many killed by collapsing houses or walls.

-Around 200,000 were evacuated before the cyclone arrived and no serious problems were reported at Covid hospitals, however.
+Around 200,000 were evacuated before the cyclone arrived but no serious problems were reported at Covid hospitals.

 The cyclone weakened as it moved northeast, dumping heavy rain in Allahabad and New Delhi, which reportedly had its wettest and coolest day in May in 70 years.